ENT510/LGF_CORE/README.md

 # Server Exports

+> [!IMPORTANT]
-## LGF_Society required as a dependency to be able to use exports and interact with company systems
+> LGF_Society required as a dependency to be able to use exports and interact with company systems

 ```lua